 These are some of the things you should consider when shopping for a pickleball paddle.
 It’s always a good idea to ask other players for their recommendations and to try a paddle out ahead of time if you’re able to.

 Many manufacturers create pickleball paddles.
 While there are some pickleball companies that were developed by pickleball players, larger companies have also jumped on the pickleball wagon – these are the ones you may be familiar with if you have a tennis background.

-Each brand brings something unique and might offer their own proprietary technology.
-Following are many of paddle brands from which you can choose:
+Each brand brings something unique and might offer its own proprietary technology.
+Following are many paddle brands from which you can choose:

 - Amazin’ Aces

 Pickleball is played on a court with a net one-third the size of a tennis court.
 For those of you who are fortunate enough to have a pickleball court near you, you wouldn’t have to worry about a net, but for everyone else, you need to have a net in order to play.